 This course is to be taken in conjunction with field excavation.
 The excavation must be one that is supervised by a school or other recognized institution.
 Credit is granted upon the completion of at least one week of field study per credit and the completion of appropriate academic studies as assigned by the professor.
-Prerequisite: BI-5500 Hermeneutics (Plymouth campus only).
+Prerequisite: BI-5500 Hermeneutics.
+This course can be credited as a Bible elective.
+Plymouth campus only.